- Purchase the US Nanny Program that best fits your childcare goals.

 What are the Enrollment Requirements?

-To enroll, students must read and sign the Enrollment Agreement and Statement of Understanding.
+To enroll, students must read and sign the Enrollment Agreement.
 Additional enrollment requirements include:

 - Must be 18 years old or older